 The spiral dough hook works by pushing the dough to the bottom of the bowl in a downwards spiral motion.
 Most veteran bakers will tell you that they prefer the spiral hook as it is more effective at kneading dough.

-The C-shape hook tends to crawl up and get caught into the pin where the hook attaches.
+The C-shape hook tends to crawl up and get caught in the pin where the hook attaches.
 This can be a pain to deal with as you’ll need to stop your mixer and pull the dough back down each time it gets caught.

 Even though the C-shaped attachment is not the most effective, it comes as a standard attachment with all tilt-head and some bowl lift KitchenAid stand mixers.
 The more powerful mixers like the Professional 600 or Commercial come with the PowerKnead spiral attachment.
 This is because the spiral hook is better at kneading at larger volumes.